A Study on the radon removal performance of low background activated carbon: Low background activated carbon

 (C) Open the vent of the liquid nitrogen tank and set the flow rate to 1~L/min, at which the radon concentration in the gas is 33 $\pm$ 3.3~Bq/m$^3$.

 (D) Monitor the radon concentration inside the radon detector until equilibrium is reached.

-During this test, the event rate of $^{218}$Po, of which the half life is 3.1~min, is used to monitor the radon concentration inside the detector. $^{214}$Po itself takes $\sim$2 hours to reach equilibrium, which will introduce a large uncertainty to the experiment.
+During this test, the event rate of $^{218}$Po, whose half life is 3.1~min, is used to monitor the radon concentration inside the detector. $^{214}$Po itself takes $\sim$2 hours to reach equilibrium, which will introduce a large uncertainty on the measurement of the saturation time of activated carbon.

 Whether using activated carbon for radon removal or radon enrichment, the radon adsorption efficiency is a factor that has to be considered.
 In this study, an efficiency of 95\% is used as the baseline.
-Fig.~\ref{fig.charcoal60} shows the changes of $^{218}$Po event rate along with time inside the detector at -60 centigrade.
-At the first $\sim$100 minutes, activated carbon has almost 100\% adsorption efficiency and all the radon has been trapped.
+Fig.~\ref{fig.charcoal60} shows the changes of $^{218}$Po event rate along with time inside the detector at -60~$^\circ$C. During the first $\sim$100 minutes, activated carbon has almost 100\% adsorption efficiency and all the radon is trapped.
 From $\sim$100 minutes to $\sim$320 minutes, the efficiency decreases due to the gradual saturation of activated carbon and at $\sim$320 minutes, the efficiency decreased to zero.
 In Fig.~\ref{fig.charcoal60}, the average event rate at equilibrium is indicated with the red dashed line and 5\% event rate is indicated with the blue dashed line.
-The intersection of the blue dashed line and the experimental data indicate that the radon adsorption efficiency is 95\%, which corresponds to $\sim$ 122~minutes.
-The radon adsorption capacity is defined as Eq.~\ref{Eq.Q}.
+The intersection of the blue dashed line and the experimental data indicates that the radon adsorption efficiency is 95\% after $\sim$122~minutes.
+The radon adsorption capability is defined as:

-Where Q is the radon adsorption capability in the unit of L/g, V$_g$ is the gas flow rate which is 1 $\pm$ 0.05~L/min, t$_s$ is the time when the efficiency decrease to 95\% and m$_{AC}$ is the mass of activated carbon which is 0.73~g.
-At -60 centigrade, the radon adsorption capacity is 167.1 $\pm$ 2.7~L/g.
+where Q is the radon adsorption capability in the unit of L/g, V$_g$ is the gas flow rate which is 1 $\pm$ 0.05~L/min, t$_s$ is the time when the efficiency decrease to 95\% and m$_{AC}$ is the mass of activated carbon which is 0.73~g.
+At -60~$^\circ$C, the radon adsorption capability is 167.1 $\pm$ 2.7~L/g.
 The uncertainty is derived from V$_g$ and t$_s$.
 The uncertainty of t$_s$ is the half of the bin width shown in Fig.~\ref{fig.charcoal60}.
 Uncertainty from m$_{AC}$ is negligible.

-The radon adsorption capacity at different temperature has been studied with the same setup.
-Fig.~\ref{fig.T_charcoal} shows the temperature dependence of adsorption capacity for saratech activated carbon.
-The adsorption capacity increases exponentially with the decrease of temperature.
-At -120 centigrade, 1~g activated carbon can be used to adsorb 5967 $\pm$ 298~L radon gas with an efficiency of larger than 95\%.
+The radon adsorption capability at different temperature has been studied with the same setup.
+Fig.~\ref{fig.T_charcoal} shows the temperature dependence of adsorption capability for Saratech activated carbon.
+The adsorption capability increases exponentially with decreasing temperature.
+At -120~$^\circ$C, 1~g activated carbon can be used to adsorb 5967 $\pm$ 298~L carrier gas (with radon) with an efficiency larger than 95\%.
 The radon concentration in the gas is $\sim$33~Bq/m$^3$.